Papers for TOPLAS must be of high quality and must fall within the scope of the journal. The scope of the journal includes, but is not limited to:

 Final Copy Instructions

-- You will need to provide PDFs of your source files.
+- You will need to provide your source files along with a PDF version of the paper.

 - Note that you may submit additional electronic materials, such as benchmarks and source code, to be archived together with your paper in the digital library.
 In addition, you may use color graphics in the digital library.
 The print version will still be black and white, so please ensure your paper is easy to read in both formats.